 The Core Members of ACIE steer its work and comprise the following national and State and Territory based organisations:

 - All Means All – The Australian Alliance for Inclusive Education (All Means All) – National

 - Children and Young People with Disability Australia (CYDA) – National

 - Imagine More – ACT

 - JFA Purple Orange – SA

 - Queensland Collective for Inclusive Education (QCIE) – QLD

 - Tasmanian Disability Education Reform Lobby – TAS

-Our Allies are organisations that have endorsed Our Pledge for Inclusive Education and support ACIE’s mission.
+Our Supporters are organisations that have endorsed Our Pledge for Inclusive Education and support ACIE’s mission.
 They include:

 ACIE’s Guiding Principles